- Eye diseases

 A good Ayurvedic detoxifier that purifies muscles, fat, blood, and lymph tissues.

-Balances the Kapha and Pitta Doshas
+Balances the accurate levels of Kapha and Pitta Doshas

 Useful in Ayurvedic medicine as an antibacterial, anti-inflammatory, antidiarrheal, antihypertensive, antipyretic, and hepatoprotective.